ermlikeyeah/ermlikeyeah.github.io/_posts/2017-10-15-chlamydia-design-sprint-days-one-and-two.markdown

 ![](/assets/chlamydia-steps.jpg)

-We have initially found there are 14 points of most journeys if the patient follows their treatment through to completion.
-(Sometimes there are 13 points; one person we interviewed had 22 points.)
+We have initially found most journeys have 14 points if the patient follows their treatment through to completion.
+(Sometimes there are 13 points.
+One person we interviewed had 22 points.)
 We will review this regularly as we speak to more people.

 That is a lot to focus on.
 That is a lot to get unfocussed on.